2016 May 26 to June 3

 Home to three of the world’s most important religions, and filled with significant historical and religious sites, Israel is unlike anywhere else in the world.
 Modern Israel is a rich mosaic of ethnic and religious groups, each with long-standing ties to the land.
 To offer a more in-depth understanding of these communities, our tour not only explores the landscape and history of Israel, but features interactions with representatives of some of Israel’s diverse groups.
 We start and end our tour in modern Tel Aviv.
 We will then drive around central and northern Israel to visit the Sea of Galilee and the Golan Heights.
 We will also explore the most famous sites in and around Jerusalem including: King David’s tomb, the room of the Last Supper, the Western Wall and the Arab market.
 Another day will feature the ancient fortress of Masada overlooking the Dead Sea.
 Join us on a journey to this unique land as we explore ancient sites and contemporary life and enjoy the hospitality of this gay-friendly nation during our gay Israel tour.

-And for those with more time, our three-night extension to Jerash, Amman and Petra, Jordan adds another rich chapter to your exploration of the region.
+And for those with more time, our three-night extension to Petra and Amman, Jordan adds another rich chapter to your exploration of the region.

 Day 1: Arrival in Tel Aviv

 Upon arrival at Ben Gurion Airport, half-way between Tel Aviv and Jerusalem, you will be met and assisted by our local partners for your transfer to our beachside hotel in Tel Aviv.
 Tonight we will enjoy a welcome dinner where you can meet the other tour members.
 We will also provide all participants with a list of optional places to visit tonight, if you still have the energy to go out on the town.

 Days 2-3: Old Jaffa and New Tel Aviv